Capturing Turbulence with Numerical Dissipation: a Simple Dynamical Model for Unresolved Turbulence in Hydrodynamic Simulations: Discussion

 The existing studies of the effects of unresolved turbulence listed above rely on explicit LES models.
-The key advantage of SLES over explicit models is the simplicity of implementation, as it reuses the functionality present in many hydrodynamic codes used for galaxy formation, specifically, the dual-energy formalism \citep[see Section~\ref{sec:model:iles};][]{ryu93,bryan95}.
+The key advantage of SLES over explicit models is the simplicity of implementation, as it reuses the functionality present in many hydrodynamic codes used for galaxy formation, specifically the dual-energy formalism \citep[see Section~\ref{sec:model:iles};][]{ryu93,bryan95}.
 In this formalism, thermal energy is modeled twice: as a part of conserved total energy and separately, following an adiabatic equation, enabling one to compute gas temperature in strongly supersonic regions where the difference $\etot - \ekin = \eth \ll \etot$ becomes numerically unreliable.
 SLES can be implemented by introducing an additional energy variable describing unresolved turbulence and setting it to $\eturb = \etot - \ekin - \eth$ after each step.
 As $\etot$ is conserved and $\eth$ is modeled adiabatically, this step implicitly puts all dissipated energy into $\eturb$ \citep[see also][]{semenov22}.
-In principle, one may not evolve $\eturb$ explicitly at all and instead apply all appropriate terms to $\eth$ and use the above equation to calculate $\eturb$ when needed.
-However, we choose to follow $\eturb$ as a separate variable as it enables us to compute it in the regions where the above difference is dominated by numerical errors, by analogy with the original dual-energy formalism.

-The SLES model can also be straightforwardly generalized in the presence of magnetic fields.
-In this case, $\eturb$ should be interpreted as total subgrid kinetic plus magnetic energy, while the implicit sourcing by numerical dissipation would encompass the integral effect of LES-like viscosity and resistivity terms entering the MHD equations \citep[see, e.g.,][for an example of such explicit subgrid MHD models]{grete16,vlaykov16}.